dankuck/vue-easeljs/README.md

 Show a shape.

 Attributes:
+* align - array, controls what point of the shape the x and y refer to.
+Default: ['center', 'center'].
 * alpha - 0 to 1, controls the opacity of the shape.
 Default: 1, completely opaque.
 * dimensions - Depends on the form.
 See below.
 * fill - color, the inside of the shape